-Are the transistors touching each other, the side of the enclosure, or any other nearby component?
+Is the transistor touching the side of the enclosure or any other nearby component?

 Some transistors have the metal case connected to one of the pins, so anything making contact with the transistor will interfere with its operation.
-Make sure the transistors are angled away from each other and away from the side of the enclosure, and that they don't make contact with the underside of the lid when it's closed.
+Make sure the transistor is angled away from the side of the enclosure, and that it doesn't make contact with the underside of the lid when it's closed.